-Binomial cube is a classic Montessori sensorial puzzle, designed to help develop child’s visual perception of three-dimensional patterns, sizing, grading, and color-matching; while indirectly preparing a child for later algebra and cube root work.
+Binomial Cube is a classic and unique Montessori sensorial puzzle designed to help develop a child’s visual perception of three-dimensional patterns, sizing, grading, and color-matching; while indirectly preparing a child for later algebra and cube root-work.

 First, the child would take all the cubes out of the wooden box and group/sort them by color on a table or a mat to help with the sense of order.
 Then, starting with the largest single-color cube (all-red), the child would complete the first level by placing the adjoining cubes so that the same colors “touch”.
 You may guide the child by saying: “This is red and this is black; let’s find a block/prism that also has red and black: red touches red and black touches black.”
 Place a finger on top of two prisms to show the child that the blocks are the same height.
 Once the first level is completed, the child will move it into a wooden box.
 Similarly, the child would proceed with the second single-color cube (all-blue) in like manner.
 The control of error: the child runs his or her finger across the top of the cubes to see if all the cubes are the same height.
 (Adrian would do it a lot in the beginning, but at two and a half, he can visually discern when one of the cubes is taller or shorter, and he would self-correct.)

-On a last note: Binomial cube is a very self-corrective puzzle: even if the child builds it incorrectly, but seems to be intrigued and not frustrated, don’t correct right a way, let the child try to figured it out.
-Rather, ask questions: “Does red touches red?” and help only if the child seems frustrated.
+On the last note: Binomial cube is a very self-corrective puzzle even if a child builds it incorrectly.
+As long as a child seems to be intrigued and not frustrated, don’t correct right away, rather let the child try to figure it out.
+Rather, ask questions: “Does red touch red?” and help only if the child seems frustrated.

 - Extension 1: build the cube outside the box; then show the child that all the cube’s faces have the same pattern on them.
 Turn the cube around to show the child that the back faces are the same too.
 Place both hands around the cube and lift it – to show the child that the bottom also has the same pattern on it.